madetech/handbook/guides/line-management/probation.md

 Ensure conversations happen early on to assess and review progress during the probation period and gives your direct report an opportunity to improve.

-If there is no/limited progress, get in touch with your Head of and the people team.
+If there is no/limited progress, get in touch with your Head of and the People team.
 Explore and agree next steps.

 If the probation period has not been successful, hold a probation review meeting where you will tell the individual they haven't passed probation, and give them notice of their employment with Made Tech ending.

 It can be difficult and stressful for all involved.
-Talk to the people team for support.
+Talk to the People team for support.

 ### Extending probation

 Sometimes, it's not clear at the end of probation if someone would succeed at Made Tech long-term.

 In these rare cases, work with your 'Head of' to extend probation, agreeing on a fixed amount of time.
-Let the people team know of any extension so they can update relevant systems too.
+Let the People team know of any extension so they can update relevant systems too.

 Being on probation can be stressful.
 Think carefully when deciding between extending and failing.